If we are accepted as a contractor in Connected Solutions, do we need to go through the manufacturer certifications again?

 After submitting your eligible contractor application, the Connecticut Green Bank (Green Bank) will review your application within a reasonable timeframe and send out a letter of approval or a letter of rejection as soon as practicable.

-This is not a solar program.
-All installers will be required to submit an application, but contractors who are eligible in other Green Bank programs will have an expedited application process.
+Yes, all contractors new to ESS will be required to submit an Eligible Contractor application.
+Contractors who are eligible in other Green Bank programs will have an expedited application process, however.

 How does a battery manufacturer become eligible for the program?
 Do you have an application form for technology providers?
 Who should we get our preferred technology vendors in touch with?